Amazon behavioral interview (questions, method, and prep)

 Of course, this will look a little different for a question asking about a failure, as it would mean you may not have solved the initial problem.
 However, you can underline the steps you took to address the failure once you realized it.

 You could say something such as, “As it was my mistake to move up the deadline, and not my team’s, I took it upon myself to speed up the process.
-First, we discussed our progress, and I added some of their workload to my plate in order to accomplish everything faster.
+First, we discussed our progress, and I added some of their workload to my plate to accomplish everything faster.
 I worked overtime to take care of the loose ends, then booked a new meeting with the chief product officer.

-I explained to her that I had spoken too hastily, and that we would not meet the new deadline that I had imposed.
+I explained to her that I had spoken too hastily and that we would not meet the new deadline that I had imposed.
 We reworked the launch plan and returned to the original timeline.

-Ultimately, we were able to complete our preparations a couple days before the original launch date, though not a full week ahead like I'd anticipated.”
+Ultimately, we were able to complete our preparations a couple of days before the original launch date, though not a full week ahead like I'd anticipated.”

 Let’s take a step back and look at what you’ve shown with this answer.
 While you are putting on display a big mistake, your work to resolve it shows personal accountability.
 Instead of blaming the mistake on others, you accept blame and act to fix it.
 This is a key aspect of Amazon’s Ownership leadership principle.